 Here are guidelines for make your safari memorable

 Kenya and Tanzania are the best places for visiting. there some things to do during your travel in these places, keep drinking water to stay hydrated and don't underestimate the importance of sunblock.
 Make sure you take your prescription papers along with your prescription drugs if you're in a situation where you could get treated like a drug mule also right vaccinations and malaria tablets for Kenya and Tanzania.

-You want to know about the best place of kenya please read this http://africa.amateurtraveler.com/2012/08/02/top-five-places-to-visit-in-nairobi-kenya/ and if you need cheap travel services so http://www.reliancetravels.co.uk/nairobi-flights.html is best option for you. almost 7 years ago
+You want to know about the best place of kenya please read this http://africa.amateurtraveler.com/2012/08/02/top-five-places-to-visit-in-nairobi-kenya/ and if you need cheap travel services so http://www.reliancetravels.co.uk/nairobi-flights.html is best option for you. about 7 years ago

 These are some very practical tips based on experiences from the Serengeti.